kcappieg/grunt-sfdc-package-builder/README.md

 This task will run entirely locally and allows fine-grained control over the resulting package that can be used in a variety of situations including full metadata pulls and deploy manifests.

-#### Extensions
-It is unclear if the initial launch will include this capability, but the intention is to include local file diffing for building very targeted packages meant for deploy

 ### Usage

 In your project's Gruntfile, add a section named `sfdc_package_builder` to the data object passed into `grunt.initConfig()`.